 LORENZO HURTADO

-ARTIST BIO & ARTIST STATEMENT
+ARTIST BIO & STATEMENT

-In his Papel Tejido (Woven Paper), Lorenzo takes paper and paints and transforms them into sculptural textiles.
+His weavings reflect his heritage, but also serve as expanded commentary on indigenous traditions.
+The diligence and rigorous devotion of the artist becomes the reflective route to approach notions of vastness.
+In his Papel Tejido (Woven Paper) body of work, Lorenzo takes simple, flat materials—paper and paint—and transforms them into sculptural textiles.
 He begins with blank sheets of paper, which he paints on both sides with figurative or non-representational imagery.
 He then painstakingly weaves the double-sided slips of paper by hand, drawing on traditions of basket weaving, Scottish tartan design, and abstract painting.
 The resulting piece has two faces, urging the viewer to behold it in the round as a sculpture.
-Lorenzo uses the most elemental form of weaving, recognizing its presence in different communities worldwide as an expression of universality.
+Lorenzo uses the most elemental form of weaving, recognizing its prepresence in different communities worldwide as an expression of universality.